 Physics package for \order{arg} command

-The advantage of \order command is that the size of symbol will increase and decrease according to the size of the argument.
+command is that the size of the symbol automatically adjusts based on the size of the argument.

 \documentclass{article}